Join us for Family and Alumni/ae Weekend 2023!

 Bard Makers Art and Craft Fair

-Join us for the inaugural Bard Makers Art and Craft Fair.
-Shop unique handmade wares from current student and alumni/ae entrepreneurs.
-Discover the diversity of creativity among Bard students, current and former, and get some early holiday shopping done.
+Join us for the second annual Bard Makers Art and Craft Fair.
+Shop unique handmade wares and discover the diversity of creativity among Bard students and alumni/ae.
+Get some early holiday shopping done!

 Multipurpose Room and George Ball Lounge, Bertelsmann Campus Center